 What is Cash?

-Cash in simple terms is ready money; something is available with you physically, for example, coins and banknotes.
-Cheques, government bonds, marketable securities, or commercial papers are not considered as cash, though.
+Cash, in simple terms, is ready money; something is available to you physically, for example, coins and banknotes.
+However, cheques, government bonds, marketable securities, or commercial papers are not considered cash.

-Any physical form of money that is authorized by the Government and that can be used in an exchange of various services or goods is called as cash.
+Any physical form of money that the Government authorizes and can be used to exchange various services or goods is called cash.ย

-Cash is commonly termed as a liquid current asset, mainly in businesses, because you can use it to make payment for almost anything.
-You can purchase goods with the help of money, or else spend it to clear different debts.
+Cash is commonly termed as a liquid current asset, mainly in businesses, because you can use it to make payments for almost anything.
+You can purchase goods with the help of money or else spend it to clear different debts.ย

 Advantages

-- Cash is instant money, letting you pay for anything that you purchase without the need to go to an ATM.
+- Cash is instant money, letting you pay for anything you purchase without needing to go to an ATM.ย

 What is Fund?